A man and three women share their stories of infertility and their different ways of looking at infertility treatment...

 Despite this, we try to remain firm in trusting that our God is a God of surprises, a God whose plans for our lives go beyond what we plan for ourselves.
 We believe that despite not having the large family that we wished to have, he can still fill our lives with beautiful things and extend our maternity and paternity in different ways.
 Our hope is that we do not get discouraged in difficult and challenging times but that we remain firm in hope and in faith.

-4. Nadia* – From Sperm Donation to Adoption
+Infertility Story 4: Nadia* – From Sperm Donation To Adoption

 “The gynae asked us if we wish to have sperm donated from my husband’s family”